Configuring the Jira Server Integration

 - You'll then be taken to your Jira Server instance, where you'll approve access to your account using the application link.
 When you are finished, return to your IDE and you should see something similar to this:

-- Now that the integration has been set up for your team, other users will NOT have to go through the process described above.
-Other users on your team will see the integration with your Jira Server (specified by host) alongside other available integrations.
+- Now that the integration has been set up for your organization, other users will NOT have to go through the process described above.
+Other users in your organization will see the integration with your Jira Server (specified by host) alongside other available integrations.
 Initiating this integration will only require your other users to allow the CodeStream application link to access their account, as you did in the final step.